 Do You Need a Local Branch?

 Today, you have more options than ever when it comes to online-only banking services.
-Are you okay having all transactions be digital with an online business bank account, or do you need a physical branch to make deposits, withdraw cash, and interact with a bank rep in person?
+Are you okay having electronic deposits with an online business bank account, or do you need a physical branch to make deposits, withdraw cash, and interact with a bank rep in person?
 Most online banks let you use ATMs all over without charging a fee.

 It’s not usual that a business checking account comes with 1% interest, especially for online banking, but that’s exactly what Bluevine offers—which is one of the reasons we like this account from Bluevine.
 Additionally, the company offers loans and lines of credit to business owners.